 Look, this approach is not for everyone.
 But suppose you have the flexibility and freedom to adopt it.
 In that case, you can cut a considerable amount of time and cost.
 It is a common-sense approach.
 You will need you to get up from your comfy chair and learn from the people who have done this before.

 Please do not hold back.
 Give it your best shot!

-You will not believe it; even your competitors will hold your hand and tell you’re their ERP story.
+You will not believe it; even your competitors will hold your hand and tell their ERP story.